Washi no Sato (Washi paper village) with abundant water and tradition – Ogawa-machi and Higashichichibu-mura

 https://www.town.ogawa.saitama.jp/0000003753.html

-This facility, located in Higashichichibu Village, is developed as a roadside station and offers activities such as experiencing washi paper making, strolling through the garden, dining, and purchasing souvenirs.
+This facility, located in Higashichichibu Village, was developed as a roadside station and offers activities such as experiencing washi paper making, strolling through the garden, dining and purchasing souvenirs.

-Within the premises of “Washi no Sato,” there is a designated tangible folk cultural property of Saitama Prefecture, a papermaking house built at the end of the Edo period (1850s to 1860s), which has been relocated and restored.
-In this house, visitors have the opportunity to learn about and experience papermaking, as well as to observe tools used in the process during that time.
-Additionally, there is a workshop called “Tsukigawa” where visitors can experience papermaking while receiving guidance.
+On the premises of “Washi no Sato,” there is a designated tangible folk cultural property of Saitama Prefecture, a papermaking house built at the end of the Edo period (1850s to 1860s), which has been relocated and restored.
+At this house, visitors have the opportunity to learn about and experience papermaking, as well as to observe tools used in the process during that time.
+Additionally, there is a workshop called “Tsukigawa” where visitors can experience papermaking while receiving instruction.

 Click here for details: